 When using deductive logic, it’s most important to ensure the premise statements are valid.
 This includes making sure “what is not currently unknown to be true is indeed false”.
 However, if you are like most people, the premise statements in the above example seem to raise a number of questions about “what is currently unknown.”
 Based on the information given in this example can we be sure that all that unknown is false?

 Inductive reasoning uses the data of the premises to provide a degree of certainty.
 It is provided in terms of the likelihood of something happening.
 So, with inductive reasoning, we reach conclusions based on the probability of something being true or false.
 The conclusion is in a range of probable outcomes.
 It could be anywhere from a low, almost negligible probability, to a high probability approaching near certainty.
+This is the aspect of logical reasoning you’ll probably use the most in the realm of religion and spirituality.

 Inductive reasoning may appear less accurate on the surface because it provides only probabilities (or a range of probabilities).
 However, it is inductive reasoning is the basis for science and most of what we know.
 The Scientific Process utilizes inductive reasoning.
 Seeking the best explanation for the data validated, and making predictions based upon it.